SAP/redis-operator/README.md

 ## About this project
-This repository adds a new resource type `Redis` (`redis.cache.cs.sap.com`) to Kubernetes clusters, which can be used to deploy redis clusters for cluster-internal usage.
+This repository adds a new resource type `Redis` (`redis.cache.cs.sap.com`) to Kubernetes clusters, which can be used to deploy redis caches for cluster-internal usage.
 For example:

 ```yaml
 apiVersion: cache.cs.sap.com/v1alpha1